zenprotocol/zenwallet/README.md

 ### Wipe (Clear Data)
 When we launch a new testnet sometimes you will need to wipe your local database in order to sync.
 Note that this will delete any data/tokens from the wallet.

-You can do this by running: `zen-wallet --wipe`
+You can do this by running: `zen-wallet wipe`

 ### Miner
-In order to run a node with a miner run the wallet with the `miner` argument like this: `zen-wallet --miner` *Running with miner allows you to get the block reward of Zen Tokens every time a new block is mined.
+In order to run a node with a miner run the wallet with the `miner` argument like this: `zen-wallet miner` *Running with miner allows you to get the block reward of Zen Tokens every time a new block is mined.

 ### Headless